Louisiana Car Accident Attorney Chris Roy, Jr., is Here for You

 Your insurance company can only get you so far.
 Sure, they work on your behalf, but there’s also the negligent party’s insurance company to consider – and their agenda is to settle things quickly and cheaply.
 You also may be tempted to settle things swiftly, but the other party’s insurance representative is trained to get information out of you that can work against you.
 Do not deal with insurance companies on your own.
 Finding a good auto accident lawyer is your best chance for a fair outcome.

-Proof of the other driver’s negligence is also a reason for consulting an auto wreck lawyer.
 Negligence is a broad term that covers a range of common accident causes.
 Reckless behavior in the form of distracted driving is increasingly common as more and more people use electronics to communicate and navigate while behind the wheel.
 A driver can also be distracted by eating a meal on the go, having a heated conversation with a passenger, or searching for something in the glove box.
 Maybe the driver was overtired, impaired by drugs or alcohol, or simply driving too aggressively for the weather conditions.
 A defectively designed or manufactured car part could even have caused the accident.
 Establishing who is legally responsible for a wreck is a complex process that can involve multiple parties.
 Seeking financial compensation is one way to not only get you the money you need to help yourself and your family, but it can also ultimately help prevent a similar accident from happening to someone else.